ijena/jered-haun-nano-adhesion-lab/README.md

 Cumulative position ideal slope (refer to picture) we are trying to solve for x and t is total time taken and T is temperature so fix ideal slope based on that
 Continue debugging

+Questions for 5/8
+How exactly is the bivariate normal distribution working since I get 2 values and I am averaging them Overflow error for velocity
+How exactly is all the normal distribution stuff working?
+UROP Poster graphs and printing